yokalona/cellar/README.md

 There are plenty of ORM's out there, but mostly they are much larger.
 For small, close to pet-projects, it is overkill to use anything larger, than this ORM.

-Manly it is designed and created for my private pet-projects.
+Mainly it is designed and created for my private pet-projects.

 ### What's the deal with `-foo>` and `<foo-`
 Code notations of this project: